Mandatory sentencing: North America

 Throughout US history, prison sentences were primarily founded upon discretionary sentencing.
 Mandatory sentencing and increased punishment were enacted when the United States Congress passed the Boggs Act of 1951.
 The act made a first time cannabis possession offense a minimum of two to ten years with a fine up to $20,000; however, in 1970, the United States Congress repealed mandatory penalties for cannabis offenses.
 With the passage of the Anti-Drug Abuse Act of 1986 Congress enacted mandatory minimum sentences for drugs, including marijuana, with 2-3 years for a first offence and 5-10 years for a second.
 The Anti-Drug Abuse Act of 1986 also implemented mandatory sentencing for offences related to cocaine.
 In 1994, Safety Valve laws were created to reduce mandatory sentencing for certain nonviolent, non-managerial drug offenders with little or no criminal history.

 Individual states in the US can have mandatory sentences.
-In 1994, California introduced a three-strikes law, which imposed a mandatory term of life-imprisonment for a third felony conviction; the law was intended to reduce crime by deter repeated offenders.
-However, the laws have created cases where sentences are considered extremely disproportionate to the crimes committed.
-For example, Santos Reyes was sentenced to life imprisonment with a non-parole period of 29 years after he was convicted of perjury in relation to cheating on his drivers licence test in 1997.
+In 1994, California introduced a three-strikes law, which imposed a mandatory term of life-imprisonment for a third felony conviction; the law was intended to reduce crime by deterring repeated offenders.
+Examples of people who are considered to have received excessive punishments under such laws include Curtis Roberts, who was sentenced to life imprisonment with a non-parole period of 50 years for three non-violent thefts which combined only obtained $116, and Santos Reyes, who was sentenced to life imprisonment with a non-parole period of 29 years after he was convicted of perjury in relation to cheating on a drivers licence test.
 Reyes had previous convictions for burglary and armed robbery more than 11 years earlier, making the perjury charge his third strike.
-Other examples include Curtis Roberts, who was sentenced to life imprisonment with a non-parole period of 50 years for three non-violent thefts which combined only obtained $116.

 Following their implementation in California, three-strike laws were subsequently adopted in many American jurisdictions.
 The state of Florida has a very strict minimum sentencing policy known as 10-20-Life, which includes the following minimums: 10 years' imprisonment for using a gun during a crime, 20 years' imprisonment for firing a gun during a crime, and 25 years' imprisonment in addition to any other sentence for shooting somebody, regardless of whether they survive or not.